 Here’s how to best plan your trip down under without going over budget.

 Take a day (or several) to soak up the local beach culture, starting with a walk along Sydney’s sandstone cliffs.
-The most popular section of this trail winds along for nearly 4 miles, starting in Bondi, crossing through Tamarama, Bronte, and Clovelly, and finally ending at Coogee Beach.
-This walk can take anywhere from 2 to 3 hours and dawdling is encouraged.
+The most popular section of this trail winds along for nearly 4 miles, beginning in Bondi, crossing through Tamarama, Bronte, and Clovelly, and finally ending at Coogee Beach.
+This walk can take anywhere from 2 to 3 hours, and dawdling is encouraged.
 Each beach has its own individual vibe with picnic areas, snack vendors, and natural rock pools for creature-free dips in the Pacific.